himanshu0718/himanshu0718/README.md

 - 🔭 I’m currently working on **Automation Testing Skills**

-- 🌱 I’m currently learning **API Automation Testing using Rest Assured**
+- 🌱 I’m currently learning **Performance Testing using Jmeter and also brushing up other SDET skillset**

 - 👯 I’m looking to collaborate on **SDET / Development roles**